 The many perspectives of the earth are examined here, including geology, oceanography, astronomy and anthropology.
 Enjoy creative and educational exhibits including a huge globe, a tornado simulator and a 'time machine'.
 Changing, lively special exhibits are also featured.
 A gift shop sells the National Geographic Society's videos, books and educational games.

 This artist-centered non-profit seeks to provide a platform from which emerging artists can find and cultivate their place in the art community, while also exposing the public to new forms of contemporary visual art.
 The art space, which has a storefront on P Street for increased exposure, hosts six to seven exhibitions each season, and is constantly expanding their outreach to local artists.
 Visitors to Transformer can explore current exhibitions, attend special events like the annual art auction, and may even be able to speak with the artists.

 This fascinating museum focuses on the history and culture of African Americans.
-The exhibits explore African American experiences, including the Civil War, the Civil Rights Movement, as well as individual lives.
-The museum has over 37,000 unique items, including a trumpet owned by Louis Armstrong and historic outfits.
+The exhibits explore African American experiences, including the Civil War, the Civil Rights Movement, as well as individual lives of the people back then.
+The museum has over 37,000 unique items, including a trumpet owned by Louis Armstrong and many historic outfits.